TrueBlocks/trueblocks-docs/content/docs/prologue/design-philosophy.md

 ## The three commandments

-1. **Provide access to accurate data**
+1.  **Let users query this data without asking third-parties for permission.**

+    If you can access blockchain data only through a third party (e.g. a cloud provider), is the data really decentralized?

+2. **Provide accurate access, to underived, consented-to, pure immutable data.**

     If the blockchain data is not accurate, what good is the blockchain?

-2.  **Let users query this data without asking third-parties for permission.**

-    If you can only access blockchain data through a third party (e.g. a cloud provider), is the data really decentralized?

 3. **Perform well on small machines**

-    If an application requires commercial-grade computer infrastructure, does it really support decentralization?
+    If an application requires web-scale computer infrastructure, does it really support decentralization?

 ## How TrueBlocks prioritizes design features